Kevin R. Budner is a partner in Lieff Cabraser’s San Francisco office, and a tireless advocate for consumers and personal injury victims.

 Kevin is also part of the leadership team in the Fiat-Chrysler “EcoDiesel” multidistrict litigation, which, like the Volkswagen litigation, involves allegations that Fiat-Chrysler cheated its customers and misled the public by including a “defeat device” in more than one hundred thousand Jeep Grand Cherokee and Ram 1500 EcoDiesel vehicles.
 Those defeat devices, plaintiffs allege, enable the supposedly “Eco” vehicles to emit noxious pollutants at over 20x the legal limit.

 Examples of other consumer cases to which Kevin contributes include Hale, et al. v.
 State Farm Mut.
 Auto.
 Ins.
-Co., et al.—in which a class of State Farm policyholders allege that State Farm conspired to secretly support the election of an Illinois State Supreme Court Justice who voted to overturn a $1 billion judgment pending against State Farm based on the company’s practice of equipping their insured’s vehicles with sub-standard replacement parts—and the Fitbit Heart Rate Monitors Fraud & Defects Lawsuit—in which a proposed class of consumers allege that Fitbit’s heart rate monitors are highly inaccurate during the high-intensity exercise for which they are advertised.
+Co., et al.—in which a class of State Farm policyholders alleged that State Farm conspired to secretly support the election of an Illinois State Supreme Court Justice who voted to overturn a $1 billion judgment pending against State Farm based on the company’s practice of equipping their insured’s vehicles with sub-standard replacement parts—that resulted in a $250 million settlement on the verge of trial.
+Kevin and others were honored as the “Trial Lawyers of the Year” by Public Justice for their work on this historic case.

 Kevin also has experience litigating personal injury claims, and has helped secure settlements for dozens of personal injury and wrongful death victims related to the General Motors Ignition Switch Defect and the Medtronic Infuse litigation.